Extremum Seeking Nonlinear Regulator with Concurrent Uncertainties in Exosystems and Control Directions: Preliminaries

 \subsection{Standard Assumptions}

-In the section, we list a number of assumptions required in the analysis of the proposed approach. \begin{ass} All the eigenvalues of $S(\sigma)$ are distinct with zero real part, for all $\sigma\in \mathds{S}$. \end{ass}
+In the section, we list several assumptions required in the analysis of the proposed approach. \begin{ass} All the eigenvalues of $S(\sigma)$ are distinct with zero real part, for all $\sigma\in \mathds{S}$. \end{ass} Assumption \ref{ass1} is such that the general solution of \eqref{leader} is a sum of finitely many sinusoidal functions with frequencies depending on the eigenvalues of $S(\sigma)$ and amplitudes and phase angles depending on the initial condition. \begin{ass} The system \eqref{multirigda} under investigation is minimum-phase, i.e., $F(w)$ is Hurwitz for all $w\in\mathds{W}$.
+Moreover, there are smooth nonlinear functions $\textbf{z}(v, \sigma, w)$ with $\textbf{z}(0,0,0)=0$ such that for any $v\in \mathds{R}^{n_v}$, $\sigma\in \mathds{S}$ and $w\in \mathds{W}$: